Is MSG Safe?

 MSG is Made from Plants

 MSG is made of raw materials derived from sugarcane and other crops through fermentation with microorganisms.
 First, molasses or sugar extracted from sugarcane, corn, or cassava is placed in a fermentation tank, to which fermentative microbes are then added.
-These microbes consume the glucose, releasing glutamic acid, which though neutralization is turned into a solution that contains MSG.
+These microbes consume the glucose, releasing glutamic acid, which through neutralization is turned into a solution that contains MSG.
 This solution is then decolorized and filtered, resulting in a pure MSG solution.
 This pure solution is crystallized using an evaporator and the crystals dried to produce the final product—MSG.

 General questions about MSG